rracterr/okta_aws_login/README.md

 and then utilize the SAML assertion generation by Okta to retrieve temporary AWS Access and Secret Keys and an AWS Session Token.
 The AWS credentials will then be written to the local AWS credentials file to be utilized by aws cli.

-okta_aws_login.py supports both password only and Multi-Factor Authentication (MFA).
+get_aws_keys.py supports both password only and Multi-Factor Authentication (MFA).
 The following MFA options are
 supported:

 * Okta Verify
+* Okta Verify (Push)
 * Google Authenticator
 * SMS Authentication
+* Voice Call

 # Improvements over V1